jarnix/ledclock/README.md

 # Attaching the fans to the box

-To attach the fans to the box, I drawed this object in 3d:
+To attach the fans to the box, I drew this object in 3d:

 <img src="photos/fastener.png">